Your research can change the world

 International law and comparative law studies are welcome, as are case studies of national and subnational law and policy.
 Legislative, administrative, and judicial developments all fall within the scope of the specialty section, as do analyses of private governance initiatives.

-Climate Law and Policy welcomes submissions of the following article types: Book Review, Correction, Editorial, General Commentary, Original Research, Perspective, Policy and Practice Reviews, Policy Brief, Review and Specialty Grand Challenge.
+Climate Law and Policy welcomes submissions of the following article types: Case Report, Correction, Editorial, General Commentary, Original Research, Perspective, Policy and Practice Reviews, Policy Brief and Review.

 All manuscripts must be submitted directly to the section Climate Law and Policy, where they are peer-reviewed by the Associate and Review Editors of the specialty section.